Silent Era Information*Progressive Silent Film List*Lost Films*People*Theatres

 Alpha Video scored a minor coup by being the first to release this film in an American DVD home video edition.
 But, this edition will be little consolation for collectors who have waited for the film since this subpar budget disc has been mastered from a VHS videotape copy of a windowboxed video transfer of a good 16mm reduction print.
 While the source print is watchable, the disc borders on being not so with its smeary picture details being the result of the low resolution of VHS videotapes.
 Also characteristic of VHS is the slight color shifts into pale yellows and pinks in the light grey areas of the picture that are caused by analog video noise.
 The source print is compromized a bit by a number of splices that shorten shots and cause some confusing interruptions of the story’s continuity, and the soft-detailed print is flecked with a moderate amount of dust, and flickers slightly from small exposure differences.
 The print is also compromised by a small amount of speckling and emulsion damage.
 The original transfer was made at sound film speed resulting in a film that runs faster than is tolerable, with the actors fidgeting about like jittery insects, and the reel beginning 57 minutes into the disc is noticibly out-of-focus, rendering a smeary mess of a picture for about 14 minutes.
 The disc would have been better had it been mastered from the original transfer master or, better yet, from a new video transfer of the source print.

-The new musical accompaniment by Paul David Bergel is performed on synthesizers in a seemingly improvised circle of chord progressions.
+The musical accompaniment by Paul David Bergel is performed on synthesizers in a seemingly improvised circle of chord progressions.
 It is mind-numbingly dull, but better than a score of patched together prerecorded music that has nothing to do with the film it accompanies.

 USA: Click the logomark to purchase this Region 0 NTSC DVD-R edition from Amazon.com.
 Your purchase supports Silent Era.